sign-net/sign-contracts/README.md

 Contracts run in a WASM VM on the [Sign Layer 1 blockchain](https://github.com/sign-net/core).

+## Factory

+Sign's factory contract to track and manage s721 and s1155 contracts

 ## S-721

 Sign's NFT contract s721 is a set of optional extensions on top of [cw721-base](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-base), and conforms to the [cw721 specification](https://github.com/CosmWasm/cw-nfts/tree/main/packages/cw721).